Conferences and Events

 Professional Development and Leadership Conferences

-Magnet Schools of America (MSA) hosts several professional development and training conferences throughout the year to help magnet school leaders and educators improve their skills and build successful magnet programs.
+Magnet Schools of America (MSA) hosts professional development conferences and events throughout the year to help magnet school leaders and educators improve their skills and build successful magnet programs.

-Held in the winter following every federal election, magnet school leaders visit the nation's capital during National Magnet School Month in February, the conference is designed to help magnet school leaders and educators understand the complex federal, state, and local policy issues that influence their magnet schools.
-During conference sessions, political leaders and policy experts provide their guidance and analysis on matters related to the Elementary and Secondary Education Act (ESEA), the Common Core Standards, the federal education budget, legal and civil rights issues, and new and emerging educational research.
-Attendees also visit Capitol Hill to meet with Members of Congress and their staff to promote magnet schools.
+Held annually in the nation's capital during National Magnet School Month in February, the conference is designed to help magnet school leaders and educators understand the complex federal, state, and local policy issues that influence their magnet schools.
+During conference sessions, political leaders and policy experts provide their guidance and analysis on matters related to the Elementary and Secondary Education Act (ESEA), the Common Core Standards, federal education funding, legal and civil rights issues, and new and emerging educational research.
+Attendees also visit Capitol Hill to meet with their congressional representatives to promote and raise awareness of the success of magnet schools.

-Approximately 1,000-1,200 magnet school teachers, principals, and administrators from across the country participate in MSA's annual meeting.
+More than a thousand magnet school teachers, principals, and administrators from across the country participate in MSA's annual meeting.
 It features outstanding keynote speakers and sessions focusing on best practices in curriculum and instruction, technology integration, school leadership, and magnet school design.
-Participants have many professional development and networking opportunities and visit magnet schools by theme and grade level within the host district and surrounding interdistrict programs.
-Following the national conference MSA also hosts a post-conference that allows attendees to extend their learning beyond the conference and use this time for mindful planning.
-This year's national conference will take place in Raleigh, North Carolina (April 22-25, 2015) and is hosted by Wake County Public Schools.
+Participants have many professional development and networking opportunities and visit magnet schools by theme and grade level within the host district.
+Following the national conference, MSA also hosts a post-conference workshop that allows attendees to extend their learning beyond the conference and use this time for mindful planning.
+This year's national conference will take place in Raleigh, North Carolina (April 22-25, 2015) and is hosted by the Wake County Public School System.

 Summer Institute and Leadership Academy